-Several trends within the retail industry and the supply chains that serve them have exacerbated the costs and inflexibility of today's supply chains
+Several trends within the retail industry and the supply chains that serve them have exacerbated the costs and inflexibility of today's supply chains:

 - Labor Scarcity and Cost-As the labor force matures and becomes more highly educated, warehouse labor is becoming increasingly scarce and expensive.
 According to InsightQuote's 2021 Warehousing & Fulfillment Costs & Pricing Survey, average salaries for warehouse management increased to nearly \$56,000 in 2021, up 18% from approximately \$47,500 in 2017, and average wages for warehouse staff in the U.S. increased to \$14.00 per hour in 2021, up 22% from \$11.44 per hour in 2017.
-Transportation, warehousing and utilities employment turnover increased 48% from 2016 to 2020, compared to a 35% increase for all workers during the same timeframe, according to the U.S. Bureau of Labor Statistics - Omni-Channel Strategies-As online shopping has become more popular with consumers, brick-and-mortar retailers must support multiple distribution channels: traditional brick-and-mortar, online with home delivery, buy online pick up in store (BOPIS), as well as support for channel-related reverse logistics.
+Transportation, warehousing and utilities employment turnover increased 48% from 2016 to 2020, compared to a 35% increase for all workers during the same timeframe, according to the U.S. Bureau of Labor Statistics. - Omni-Channel Strategies-As online shopping has become more popular with consumers, brick-and-mortar retailers must support multiple distribution channels: traditional brick-and-mortar, online with home delivery, buy online pick up in store (BOPIS), as well as support for channel-related reverse logistics.
 Not only does the growth of distribution channels increase complexity, but the e-commerce channel itself is more complex than traditional brick-and-mortar because of the need to deliver a continuously changing and increasingly diverse range of items to a broader range of locations, faster and in an increasing variety of ways. - Growing Consumer Expectations and SKU Proliferation-The internet has made the world's goods available to more consumers, so now shoppers expect retailers to offer increased product diversity.
 At the same time, manufacturers continue to adopt mass personalization product strategies, adding to a growing number of new SKUs and accelerating the frequency and speed of SKU transitions.
 These trends require retailers to find a way to efficiently store, handle, and make available a wider variety of SKUs while managing seasonal and geographic variability.
-This requires either a greater number of specialized supply chain processes or greater flexibility of existing specific pick and pack / e-commerce fulfillment robotics) or are older manufacturing technologies that serve to automate high-volume, lower-value repetitive tasks (such as conveyor belts and sensors).
+This requires either a greater number of specialized supply chain processes or greater flexibility of existing processes.

+Existing warehouse automation systems are largely engineered to solve single challenges in the supply chain with discrete applicability focused on a particular niche in the warehouse automation value chain (for example, specific pick and pack / e-commerce fulfillment robotics) or are older manufacturing technologies that serve to automate high-volume, lower-value repetitive tasks (such as conveyer belts and sensors).
 We believe the Symbotic system is unique in its ability to serve as a comprehensive end-to-end warehouse automation system.

-Existing warehouse automation systems are largely engineered to solve single challenges in the supply chain with discrete applicability focused on a particular niche in the warehouse automation value chain (for example,